davenquinn/xenoliths/paper/text/figure-captions.md

 the Central and Eastern Sierran suites show a record of delamination of a batholithic root [@Ducea1996] and Mojave sites show underplating of Farallon-plate lithospheric nappes during the Cretaceous [@Luffi2009].
-The position of Crystal Knob is also shown, as well as its reconstruction for dextral offset on the Neogene San Andreas transform system.
+The position of Crystal Knob is also shown, along with its reconstruction for dextral offset on the Neogene San Andreas transform system.
 This reconstruction was created independently using the regional paleomagnetic framework of @Wilson2005 with the restoration of slip along San Andreas--system